Geology 101

 Depositional Environments

 Rock formations preserve detailed records of the environments where they formed.
-These features allow precise reconstruction of ancient conditions that are incompatible with a single global flood.
+These features allow precise reconstruction of ancient conditions.

 Desert Formations